Munsee language: Grammar

 The grammar of Munsee is characterized by complex inflectional and derivational morphology.
 Inflection in Munsee is realized through the use of prefixes and suffixes added to word stems to indicate grammatical information, including number (singular or plural), gender, person, possession, negation, obviation, and others.

-Nouns use combinations of person prefixes and suffixes to indicate possession, and suffixes to indicate gender, number, diminutive, absentative, and obviation.
+Nouns use combinations of person prefixes and suffixes to indicate possession and suffixes to indicate gender, number, diminutive, absentive, and obviation.

-Verbs use a single set of person prefixes and a series of suffixes in position classes following the verb stem to indicate combinations of person, number, negation, obviation, and others.
+Verbs use a single set of person prefixes and a series of suffixes in position classes after the verb stem to indicate combinations of person, number, negation, obviation, and others.

 Writing system

 There is no standard writing system for Munsee.
 Linguists have tended to use common phonetic transcription symbols of the type found in the International Phonetic Alphabet or similar Americanist symbols in order to represent sounds that are not consistently represented in conventional standard writing systems.

 Europeans writing down Delaware words and sentences have tended to use adaptations of European alphabets and associated conventions.
-The quality of such transliterated renditions have varied widely, as Europeans attempted to record sounds and sound combinations they were not familiar with.
+The quality of such transliterated renditions has varied widely, as Europeans attempted to record sounds and sound combinations they were not familiar with.

 A practical orthography for Munsee has been created in the context of various language preservation and documentation projects.
 A recent bilingual dictionary of Munsee uses a practical orthography derived from a linguistic transcription system for Munsee.
 The same system is also used in a recent word book produced locally at Moraviantown.
 The related Unami language is written using a distinct practical orthography.

 Writing system samples

 The table below presents a sample of Munsee words, written first in a linguistically oriented transcription, followed by the same words written in a practical system.
 The linguistic system uses a raised dot (·) to indicate vowel length.
 Although stress is mostly predictable, the linguistic system uses the acute accent to indicate predictable main stress.
-As well, predictable voiceless or murmured /ă/ is indicated with the breve accent (˘).
+In addition predictable voiceless or murmured /ă/ is indicated with the breve accent (˘).
 Similarly, the breve accent is used to indicate an ultra-short [ə] that typically occurs before a single voiced consonant followed by a vowel.

-The practical system indicates vowel length by doubling the vowel letter, and maintains the linɡuistic system's practices for marking stress and voiceless/ultra-short vowels.
+The practical system indicates vowel length by doubling the vowel letter and maintains the linɡuistic system's practices for marking stress and voiceless/ultra-short vowels.
 The practical system uses orthographic sh for the phonetic symbol /š/, and ch for the phonetic symbol /č/.

 Linguistic variation

-Currently, the Munsee language has eight native speakers whose personal dialects vary from each other.
-Extensive details about how the language differs between all eight speakers have been cataloged in a paper by Ives Goddard titled "The Personal Dialects of Moraviantown Delaware" which was published in Anthropological Linguistics volume 52.
+In a 2010 paper titled "The Personal Dialects of Moraviantown Delaware", Ives Goddard studied extensively how there were personal dialectal differences between eight native Munsee speakers from the 1960s.
+However, as of April 2022, only one fluent speaker of Munsee remained, an elderly woman named Dianne Snake.

 Phonological variation

 Optional pronunciation of final

-Nouns and verbs that end in -i•w, -e•w and -a•w; some speakers often dropped the -w.
+Nouns and verbs that end in -i·w, -e·w and -a·w; some speakers often dropped the -w.
 This drop also carried over into "careful speech".